GuillaumeFalourd/poc-cli-golang/README.md

 # poc-cli-golang

-POC of a CLI project using Golang 🐿
+POC of a CLI project using Golang 🐿 inspired from [this article](https://towardsdatascience.com/how-to-create-a-cli-in-golang-with-cobra-d729641c7177).

 ## Requirements